 We still use calories instead of kilojoules for two main reasons:

-Even the Scientists use calories
+Scientists use Calories

 Furthermore, even the international scientific community has stubbornly refused to give up the calorie.
-Despite the global adoption of the SI unit system for science research, it seems that the current method in chemistry is to use kilocalories rather than kilojoules.
+Despite the global adoption of the SI system for science research, it seems that the current method in chemistry is to use kilocalories rather than kilojoules.